MohamedFarag21/MohamedFarag21/README.md

 [![Linkedin: Mohamed Farag](https://img.shields.io/badge/-MohamedFarag-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mohamed-farag-67a40119a/)](https://www.linkedin.com/in/mohamed-farag-67a40119a/)

- - 📧 How to reach me: mohamedfarag2000@icloud.com
+ - 📧 How to reach me: mohamedfarag2000@icloud.com/mibrahi2@uni-bonn.de
  - 📄 Know more about my: CV

-- 🔭 I earned my Msc. in Electronics Engineering at the German University of Cairo (GUC) under the title (Deep Learning for Diabetic Retinopathy detection).
+- 🔭 I earned my Msc. degree in Electronics Engineering at the German University of Cairo (GUC) under the title of (Deep Learning for Diabetic Retinopathy detection).
+- 🧑‍🎓 I am currently a Ph.D. student at the University of Bonn.
+The main topic is "Uncertainty Quantification and Explainable machine learning for Crops mointoring"
 - 🌱 I’m currently learning NLP with python, DataScience, Reinforcemet Learning, and Pytorch.
 - 👯 I’m looking to collaborate on ML\DL\DS Projects.
-- 💬 Ask me about Machine learning\ Deep Learning\ Data Science.
+- 💬 Ask me about Machine learning\ Deep Learning\ Data Science\ Soccer.

 <!--